tslocke/hobocookbook/manual/dryml-guide.markdown

 It is a bit inconsistent that these shortcuts do not work with the tag versions of `<if>`, `<unless>` and `<repeat>`.
 This may be remedied in a future version of DRYML.

-# Psuedo-parameters - `before`, `after`, `append`, `prepend`, and `replace`
+# Pseudo-parameters - `before`, `after`, `append`, `prepend`, and `replace`

-For every parameter you define in a tag, there are five "pseduo parameters" created as well.
+For every parameter you define in a tag, there are five "pseudo parameters" created as well.
 Four allow you to insert extra content without replacing existing content, and one lets you replace or remove a parameter entirely.

 To help illustrate these, here's a very simple `<page>` tag: